yogesharma12/Fake-news-Classification/README.md

 At this moment we have 7 features in the dataset - title, text, link, author, label, clean_title and clean_text.
 Now save this dataset as "cleaned_df.pkl".

-### Fourth Step - Classification + model selection
+### Fourth Step - Model selection

-First we have to create a TF-IDF vector and transform the clean_title and clean_text data values into this vector.
+First we will remove some columns('title','text','label','author','link', 'clean_title') from our dataset because we only need clean_text for our classification .
+I created a column called 'fake' by copying the 'label' column.
+Now we have only 2 columns in our dataset - 'clean_text' and 'fake'.

 Now using train_test_split() method of model selection we have to split the given dataset into "Training Dataset" (80%) and "Test Dataset" (20%).
+Now using pipelining we will create 4 models to check the performance and select the best Model.
+#### Model 1 - Countvectorizer and MultinomialNB
+Best score: 0.9128957473013113
+Train score 0.9968895800933126
+Test score 0.9440993788819876
+#### Model 2 - tfidfvectorizer and MultinomialNB
+Best score: 0.9175024224806201
+Train score 0.9906687402799378
+Test score 0.9440993788819876
+#### Model 3 - tfidfvectorizer and logistic regression
+Best score: 0.8242700862131421
+Train score 0.9129082426127527
+Test score 0.8385093167701864
+#### Model 4 - countvectorizer and LogisticRegression
+Best score: 0.919126276896327
+Train score 1.0
+Test score 0.9254658385093167

+##### The best Model on the basis of Best score is tfidfvectorizer and MultinomialNB.

+### Fifth Step - Classification

+We have to create a TF-IDF vector and transform the clean_text data values into this vector.
 Then import MultinomialNB(Naive Bayes Model) from sklearn and build a classifier (in this case named - "nb_body") Then fit the tf-idf vectorized data into the Naive Bayes Model(this is the training of classification Model).

-### Fifth Step - Evaluation of Model
+### Sixth Step - Model Evaluation

 Model evaluation step contains analysis of the trained model by calculating F1 score, Accuracy, precesion and recall value of the model.
+I have shown most common spam words and most common ham words with their number of occurance